n-c0de-r/java-programming-1/README.md

 # Java Programming 1
-Exercises and projects for Programming 1 course at HTW.
+Exercises and projects for Programming 1 course.